msnyman1991/itsybitsyurl/README.md

 Several quick start options are available:

 - Clone the repo: `git clone https://github.com/msnyman1991/itsybitsyurl.git`
+- Run the app with Flask.
+Vist the<a href="https://flask.palletsprojects.com/en/2.0.x/cli/">Flask documentation</a> for instructions.

 Read the Bitly <a href="https://dev.bitly.com/">documentation</a> page for setup of Authentication for the Bilty API.